xiaolinAndy/2019SpringNLP/README.md

 +  data_seg_json : the segmented format of data_json
 +  res_svm : the candidate chosen by svm
 +  save_file : the saving path of final result

+Note: If you use word2vec as language model you need to download the related word2vec data from https://pan.baidu.com/s/1oM6XFPjZWoIYwO83F_uTnw (password: 7umy) and put it into `data/` folder.

+## Requirments:

++ python3
++ jieba
++ bs4
++ snownlp
++ pickle
++ numpy
++ tensorflow
++ json
++ sklearn